Universidad Isabel I

 Universidad Isabel I (Universidad Internacional Isabel I de Castilla), also known as University Isabel I of Castile or University Isabel I, is a private, state-recognized university located in Burgos, Spain which offers studies in business, law, economics, humanities and health science degrees mainly for working professionals and trainees via blended learning and distance learning.

 The university was established in 2008, fully accredited by the Spanish Government via Act of Parliament in 2011 to confer official degrees, granted Royal Charter by King Juan Carlos I, recognized in the European Union by the European Higher Education Area (EHEA), all its courses are (ECTS) European Credit Transfer and Accumulation System, the Ui1 is a member of the "Mentors for Dual Careers" an ERASMUS+ SPORT, Ui1 degrees and education programs are certified by the Ministry of Science, Innovation, and Universities (MICIU) and the Secretary of State for Universities and Research of Spain under the regulations of the European Union.

 History

 The university was founded in 2008 with the aim of providing talented and working people with a challenging academic education, while at the same time enabling them to continue their professional career while studying.
 Students should be given the opportunity to simultaneously integrate theoretical knowledge from their studies into their everyday professional life and to make use of practical experience from their professional life to better understand complex theoretical study contents.
-University Isabel I was inaugurated through Act 3/2011 by the Parliament and the President of Castile and León in 2011, when it was also formally authorized by the Kingdom of Spain to enrol official degree courses on Bachelor, Master and PhD level.
+University Isabel I was inaugurated through Act 3/2011 by the Parliament and the President of Castile and León in 2011, when it was also formally authorized by the Kingdom of Spain to enroll official degree courses on Bachelor, Master and PhD level.

 In 2021, Forbes listed the university as one of the 20 best universities in Spain.